ebenzotoo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-adds one line to this code
+function that adds two numbers